 When a defendant (suspect) is arrested and taken to jail, the defendant may be allowed release upon signing a bond promising to appear in court as ordered.
 Sometimes, release will not be allowed unless money is deposited with the jail at the time the bond is signed.
 Frequently, the conditions of the bond include not having any contact with the victim of the crime.
 A bond will remain in effect until the court case is concluded.

 A criminal case begins when the District Attorney’s Office files with the court a document called a Criminal Complaint against the defendant.
-That document sets forth the crimes with which the defendant is being charged, the maximum penalties for each crime charged, and sworn information setting forth facts supporting the crimes charged.
+That document sets forth the crimes with which the defendant is being charged, the maximum penalties for each crime charged, which determines if the crime charged is a felony or misdemeanor, and sworn information setting forth facts supporting the crimes charged.